rfdrake/dhcp_lease_querier/README.md

 I want the daemon to support sending queries to multiple DHCP servers at the same time.
-Whichever DHCP server responds positively first will be the response sent to the requestor.
+Whichever DHCP server responds positively first will be the response sent to the requester.